Catherine of Aragon

 Or you watch The Spanish Princess, a historical drama series based on these books.

 Catherine of Aragon is born as the Spanish princess Catalina on 16 December 1485 in the Archbishop’s Palace of Alcalá de Henares in Spain.
-Her parents are Isabella I of Castile and Ferdinand II of Aragon.
+Her mother is Isabella I of Castile and her father is King Ferdinand II of Aragon.
+Catherine had four older sisters, but only one of them, Juana, survived to adulthood.

 Like all daughters of royals, her main duty was to get a good marriage.
 Her parents did not waste any time, and little 3-year-old Catalina was betrothed to Arthur, Prince of Wales.
-He is heir to the throne of England and 2 years old at the time.
+Arthur is the eldest son of King Henry VII of England and Elizabeth of York, and heir to the throne of England.
+He is 2 years old at the time.

-Luckily for the young couple, the marriage only took place some 8 years later, when the kids were 15 and 16 years old.
-Until then Catherine spends her child hood Seville and the Alhambra Palace in Granada
+Luckily for the young couple, the marriage only took place some 13 years later, when the kids were 15 and 16 years old.
+Until then Catherine spends her child hood in Seville and the Alhambra Palace in Granada.
+In 1501, when Catherine was 15 years old, she traveled to England to marry Arthur.
+They had never met before the wedding, but wrote letters.

 Arthur and Catherine lived at Ludlow castle after their marriage.
 Only 5 Months later, Arthur dies of an unknown disease.
 Catherine of Aragon is a widow of only 16 years old.